JanSiero/SuiteCRM_Captcha/README.md

  - Check that the resulting zip doesn't contain a parent directory SuiteCRM_Captcha: the file "manifest.php" should be in its root
  - go into SuiteCRM admin, Module Loader and upload the module

 ## Compatibility
 The module has been tested on SuiteCRM version 7.7 onward

 ## Upgrade safety
 The module is not upgrade safe as it needs to overwrite some core files.
 These are:

-1. overwrites the following core files:
+1. the following core files:
   - modules/Users/Authenticate.php
   - modules/Users/GeneratePassword.php
   - include/MVC/SugarApplication.php
   - modules/Users/login.tpl

-2. overwrites the following theme files:
+2. the following theme files:
   - themes/Suite7/tpls/login.tpl
   - themes/SuiteR/tpls/login.tpl
   - themes/SuiteP/tpls/login.tpl
   - themes/SuiteP/css/style.css

 In case of upgrading
  - First uninstall the module
  - perform the upgrade
  - check the module compatibility by checking the contents of the files above.
 The module can be made compatible against newer versions by using the captcha.diff file in the module file
  - After asserting its compatibility reinstall the captcha module